Group Marriage: Production

 According to Rothman, Larry Woolner, who ran Dimension, "wanted me to make a sexy film, and I tried to think of how I could do that and anchor it in something that said something about sexual mores."
-She was reading a book Future Shock which included discussion of group marriage and thought that "might be a wonderful framework in which to create a sex comedy that said something about the temperaments of the people involved, their goals, the social pitfalls of trying to do something like this in a society where it’s neither legal nor admired particularly.”
+She was reading a book Future Shock which included discussion of group marriage and thought that "might be a wonderful framework in which to create a sex comedy that said something about the temperaments of the people involved, their goals, the social pitfalls of trying to do something like this in a society where it's neither legal nor admired particularly.”

 Rothman was determined to handle the topic "in a way that was not sordid and sleazy" but rather "humorous and pithy and imaginative... my intention at least was to make something that was a surprise."

 "I was trying to make a bedroom farce," she said.
-Rothman admired that genre because "I like the fact that it’s very dynamic, things are always happening in it.
+Rothman admired that genre because "I like the fact that it's very dynamic, things are always happening in it.
 The humor is fast and furious.
 The people are put in extreme situations and must devise ways to get out of them."
 (She had even acted in a production of Georges Feydeau's Hotel Paradiso.)

 She gave the characters different jobs because she "wanted a mix of people who... could draw on their work experience in some way that would affect the common life experience that they shared during the time of the story."

-The film was announced in January 1972 and filmed later that year.
-Rothman said "I like comedy best of all and Group Marriage was the first chance I had to do an outright comedy.
-Unlike The Velvet Vampire, it didn’t go under the guise of being something else."
+The film was announced in January 1972 and shot later that year in and around Los Angeles and Santa Monica, California.
+Rothman said, "I like comedy best of all and Group Marriage was the first chance I had to do an outright comedy.
+Unlike The Velvet Vampire, it didn't go under the guise of being something else."

 Rothman later worked with Solomon Sturges on The Working Girls.

-Like The Student Nurses the film featured a number of montages.
+Like The Student Nurses, the film featured a number of montages.
 Rothman later said: